top of page

 As a Senior Producer at The Economist I pitch and produce current affairs and investigative videos, reaching 65 million worldwide.

-My work in documentaries (BBC, CNN Originals) includes detailed research on a BAFTA-winning episode of “Who Do You Think You Are?”.
-This led to a series following descendants of Holocaust survivors trace their family stories: “remarkably moving TV … it is a story I suspect I will never forget” (The Guardian, 5 stars)
+My work in documentaries (BBC, CNN) includes detailed research on a BAFTA-winning episode of “Who Do You Think You Are?”.
+This led to a follow-up series: “remarkably moving TV… it is a story I suspect I will never forget” (The Guardian, 5 stars)

-I started my career developing a documentary about climate change, David Attenborough’s highly acclaimed “Climate Change — The Facts”.
+I started my career on David Attenborough’s highly acclaimed “Climate Change — The Facts”.
 I’m passionate about the power of combining human and data-led storytelling to spotlight injustice.

 History BA, University of Oxford